 What Is Dental Bonding?

 Dental bonding includes preparing the tooth for the procedure by lightly etching the surface and applying a bonding liquid.
 Once the liquid sets, a plastic resin is applied and sculpted into the desired shape.
 Once set, the resin is trimmed, smoothed, and polished to a natural appearance.

 Bonding is used to repair or improve the appearance of a tooth.
 It’s commonly used in cosmetic procedures to cover chipped teeth but can also be used as an alternative to fillings, to close up spaces, or to fill in gaps.

 Dental bonding vs. veneers—which one should I get?

 Dental bonding and veneers are both used to fix broken teeth or cavities, they can also be used to improve the general look of healthy teeth.
 Veneers are applied to the entire front surface of the tooth, while bonding is only applied to a small portion.
 Both bonding and veneers can help improve your smile and adjust space.
 However, in most cases, dental bonding is used for emergencies.
 If you have a cracked or fractured tooth, bonding is the quickest way to repair it and only requires one appointment.
-However, though veneers take more time, they provide a longer-term effect, ensure a stronger solution and are a better lasting solution.
+Bonding is a great solution for a quick fix for a small to moderate defect or cavity on your front tooth or teeth.
+Please keep in mind that veneers are an alternative solution and, while they take more time and upfront investment, provide a superior, longer term cosmetic result.

-If you have additional questions about dental bonding, please contact our office and we will be happy to discuss further.
+If you have more questions about dental bonding, or if you would like to schedule an appointment or contact our office and we will be happy to discuss further.